 Furthermore, they did not want their children to become sailors and soldiers for Holland, which was customary.
 It seems the Lord used these concerns and their difficult life to cause them to explore the possibilities of going to the new world, to a land called America.

 The people began to lay plans for a move to this newly discovered land.
 Their search for a way to the new world and a means to ship their supplies led these people to some businessman.
 They were able to make an agreement for 35 of them to go to the new land if others would work for these businessmen for seven years.

 They thought this agreement unfair, but it was the only way they could find to get to the new world, so an agreement was made.
 The departing 35 picked up the name of “Pilgrim” since a pilgrim is someone who goes on a long, long journey.

-The Pilgrims return to England from Holland determined to set sail for the new world, and boarded a cargo ship acquired by the businessman called the “Mayflower.”
+The Pilgrims returned to England from Holland determined to set sail for the new world and boarded a cargo ship acquired by the businessman called the “Mayflower.”